 - 1. Have current unrestricted license as an LPN in North Carolina - 2.
 Graduate of an approved practical nurse program with no grade less than "C" in all nursing courses - 3.
-At least six months full-time work experience within the last 12 months in a position which includes responsibilities representative of the legal scope of practice for LPNs - 4.
+Documentation of at least six months full-time work experience within the last 12 months in a position which includes responsibilities representative of the legal scope of practice for LPNs - 4.
 Have met the current admissions criteria required of the Associate Degree Nursing program - 5.
-Have successfully completed, with a minimum of "C," BIO 168, BIO 169, PSY 110, ENG 111, PSY 150, and SOC 210
+Have successfully completed, with a minimum of "C," BIO 168, BIO 169, PSY 110, ENG 111, PSY 150, and SOC 210 - 6.
+Successful completion of NUR 187 and NUR 189.